biol4559-uva/CompEvoBio_modules/Module_3/mapping_instructions.md

 1. Map your data using the DEST docker.
 Send the output of your samples to our shared project folder

 ## Instructions
-1. Using the [csv table](/Module_3/sras.txt)that you and your group constructed, divide up the samples roughly evenly.
+1. Using the [csv table](/Module_3/mapping_v2/sras.txt) that you and your group constructed, divide up the samples roughly evenly.
 Copy your lines to a new file and save in your scratch folder.

-2. Make a new directory in your scratch directory called `/scratch/COMPUTEID/mapping_output`

-3. Using Globus, copy `/standard/BerglandTeach/dest_freeze2.6.1_latest.sif` to your scratch directory
+2. Using Globus, copy `/standard/BerglandTeach/dest_freeze2.6.1_latest.sif` to your scratch directory

-2. Copy the `mapping_script.sh` to a new file using Rstudio.
+3. Copy the [mapping_script.sh](/Module_3/mapping_script.sh) to a new file using Rstudio.
 Modify that file to have the proper paths and decide if you need PE or SE.
 Copy the lines below to a dummy text file, and modify `PATH_to_your_small_file` to point it to the small csv file you made in the previous step.
 Also modify the `PROJECTID` to include the proper SRA project ID.
 Record the job number.

 ```
 sbatch --array=1-$( cat PATH_to_your_small_file  | wc -l  ) \